Mountain Bike Enduro Trips to Jomsom Muktinath, Nepal

 • All accommodations, including comfortable hotels in Kathmandu and Pokhara and tea houses in the mountains.

-• Airport pickup an drop off, as well private transportation within Nepal
+• Airport pickup and drop-off, as well private transportation within Nepal

 • Flight from Pokhara back to Kathmandu